ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 #### View archived Assessments

 1. Open the **Assessments** dashboard tab and check the **Show Archived** checkbox.
-2. The archived assessments appears in the **Archived Assessments** section.
+2. The archived assessments appear in the **Archived Assessments** section.
 3. Select the Assessment name to open and view the Assessment.

 #### Activate an archived Assessment

 1. On the **Assessments** tab and select the **Show Archived** checkbox.
-2. The archived assessments appears in the **Archived Assessments** section.
+2. The archived assessments appear in the **Archived Assessments** section.
 3. Locate the Assessment you want to activate and select the activate icon.
 4. When you see the confirmation message, select **Activate**.